-- > The revision kit should be used in that case. - > Use the removable screw extender and the counter-torque on the screw to be retrieved.
+- The revision kit should be used in that case. - > Use the revision guide and the counter-torque on the screw to be retrieved.
 Use the non cannulated screw driver to loosen the set screw and take it away. - > Proceed for every screw of the construct in the same way. - > Once every set screw have been retrieved, the rods can be retrieved as well either by hands or by the use of the clamping side of the compressor/distractor instrument. - > The screws can then be extracted by the use of the screw driver. - > If anything is blocking the access for the screw driver in the screw head, the screw locker plug can be used in order to ensure a proper screw extraction.
 They are inserted and locked in the screw head using the screw driver.
-The screw can then be extracted by turning the removable screw extender counterclockwise with the counter-torque on.
-Insert the removable screw extender prior to the insertion of the screw remover to avoid cross threading.
+The screw can then be extracted by turning the revision guide counterclockwise with the counter-torque on.
+Insert the revision guide prior to the insertion of the screw remover to avoid cross threading.